Chapter 5:

 I see.

-All the enemies I killed consisted of sluggish slimes and goblins who only knew how to charge onwards or retreat back.
+My enemies have thus far consisted of sluggish slimes and goblins who only knew how to charge forward or retreat.

-I have no clue how well I do against agile opponents.
+I have no clue how well I’ll do against agile opponents.

 Dangit!
-If I knew this would happen.
-I would’ve polished my skills with the Horned rabbits!
+If I had known this would happen, I would’ve polished my skills with the Horned rabbits!

 “Hey!
 What are you doing!?”

-I looked around to see where Alin was but couldn’t find a sign of her.
+I look around to find Alin, but can find no sign of her.

 I look up and see her already twenty feet above my head.

-Not even the most enthusiastic rock climbers can beat her stamina and pace.
+Not even the most enthusiastic rock climbers could beat her stamina and pace.

 “Jump!”